BrightSpots/rcv/README.md

     If the expected version isn't returned, you'll need to follow the instructions [here](https://www.java.com/en/download/help/path.xml) on how to set your Java path.

+    If you are using Linux or MacOS and need to regularly switch between Java versions, consider installing [jEnv](https://www.jenv.be/).
+For a list of the Java versions installed on your machine, run `/usr/libexec/java_home -V` on MacOS or `update-alternatives --config java` on Linux.

 2. Download the [zip of the source code from GitHub](https://github.com/BrightSpots/rcv/archive/master.zip) and unzip it, or install git and use the following command at the terminal / command prompt to clone a local copy on your machine:

     `$ git clone https://github.com/BrightSpots/rcv.git`